nicklockwood/layout/README.md

 Only class names and values inside expressions will be affected.
 Attributes (i.e. expression names) are ignored, along with HTML elements and literal string fragments.

-**Note:** performing a rename also applies standard formatting to the file.
+**Note:** Performing a rename also applies standard formatting to the file.
 There is currently no way to disable this.

 # Xcode Extension